Marmon: The rise, fall, and rarity of a forgotten American automaker

 During the automotive boom of the early 1900s, brothers Howard and Walter Marmon became fascinated with the horseless carriage.
 They built their first automobile in 1902, using equipment at Nordyke and Marmon Co., an Indianapolis manufacturer of flour-mill and grain-elevator machinery that was co-owned by their father, Daniel.
 But merely building a car wasn’t enough for the Marmons.
 “Carmakers” were a dime a dozen at the time, and Indianapolis was a hotbed of automotive activity.
 So, with Howard serving as engineer and chief designer and Walter handling finances and manufacturing, the brothers set out to build a superior car, no matter the effort or cost.

-According to The American Automobile historic website, Howard designed a 20-horsepower, air-cooled, overhead-valve, 90-degree V-4 engine, and commercial production began in 1904 with the introduction of the Model A Marmon touring car.
-An advertisement in a 1905 issue of The Horseless Age listed one for sale for $1600—equal to about $42,313 in today’s dollars.
+According to The American Automobile, Howard designed a 20-horsepower, air-cooled, overhead-valve, 90-degree V-4 engine, and commercial production began in 1904 with the introduction of the Model A Marmon touring car.
+An advertisement in a 1905 issue of The Horseless Age listed one for sale for $1600—the equivalent of about $42,313 in today’s dollars.
 The Marmon brothers sold five of them.
-Improvements followed, and sales rose steadily.
+Improvements followed, and sales steadily rose.

 Marmon built an experimental V-6 engine in 1906, followed by a 75-hp V-8 engine that was equipped in its 1907 seven-passenger touring car, priced at $5000—a whopping $124,600 today.

 The Wasp effect